Invoice approval workflow for accounts payable teams: a complete guide

 One ruleset per processing rule

 Each processing rule (template × AI model) has exactly one approval ruleset.
-The schema enforces this with a unique constraint, keeping routing deterministic.
+The product enforces this one-to-one pairing, keeping routing deterministic.

-Configurable conditions auto-reject a document on failed business rules (missing VAT identifier, supplier not on the approved list).
-GATE auto-rejects, never auto-approves.
+Configurable conditions automatically reject a document on failed business rules, such as a missing VAT identifier or a supplier not on the approved list.
+A gate can only reject, never approve.

 Advanced actions